joaocdvr/joaocdvr/README.md

 ## Looking for

-- An **internship/junior** position where I can collaborate with people from diverse backgrounds/expertise, broaden/improve my skills, and grow together with a team;
+- An **internship/junior** position where I can collaborate with people from diverse backgrounds/expertise, broaden/improve my skills, and grow with a group of people that cares about what they are building;
 - Cool projects to **contribute** to, and **learn** from.

 ## Work outside GitHub